-In this post, we take a look at some basics of OAuth2 and Json Web Tokens and how to use them.
+In this post, we take a look at some basics of OAuth2 and Json Web Tokens (JWT) and how to use them.

 The basic Token authentication has been a popular topic for the past few years.
 The basic idea is that attaching a token to the HTTP requests enables you to authenticate your request.
 This authentication can be valid for every HTTP request until the token's expiration.
 The Terminology of RFC 6750, clearly defines that a Bearer Token is